 “Well, I’ve offered a modest compromise called Buy a Brick, Build a Wall…that we introduced, which lets the American people, or whomever should choose to donate – Mexicans or otherwise – to donate to the program…You could do with this sort of, like, crowdfunding site.
 Or you could even do blockchain, and you could have wall coins…And frankly, if we get it right at the Treasury, you could even accept Mexican pesos.”

-Davidson, a Republican, and Congressperson Darren Soto, a Democrat from Florida, have also introduced a bill into the house called the “Token Taxonomy Act” which seeks to exempt digital tokens from being legally classed as securities.
+Davidson, a Republican, and Congressperson Darren Soto, a Democrat from Florida, have also introduced a bill into the house called the “Token Taxonomy Act.”
+The bill seeks to exempt digital tokens from being legally classed as securities.

-Davidson believes that, if passed, the bill will allow the US to compete for the sector and will guide the SEC to focus elsewhere:
+If passed, Davidson believes the bill will allow the US to compete for the sector and will guide the SEC to focus elsewhere:

 “Providing this much-needed certainty frees the SEC to perform its vital and much-needed consumer protection duties of enforcement on those who have engaged in securities fraud by making false claims or simply attempting to engage in regulatory arbitrage to circumvent securities law…This bill provides the certainty American markets need to compete with Singapore, Switzerland, and others who are aggressively growing their blockchain economies.”